nodejs/node/doc/guides/node-postmortem-support.md

 V8 prefixes all postmortem constants with `v8dbg_`, and they allow inspection of objects on the heap as well as object properties and references.
-V8 generates those symbols with a script (`deps/v8/tools/gen-postmortem-metadata.py`), and Node always includes these constants in the final build.
+V8 generates those symbols with a script (`deps/v8/tools/gen-postmortem-metadata.py`), and Node.js always includes these constants in the final build.

-### Node Debug Symbols
+### Node.js Debug Symbols

 Node prefixes all postmortem constants with `nodedbg_`, and they complement V8 constants by providing ways to inspect Node-specific structures, like